 901 Contemporary Scholarship in Human Development and Family Studies Fall.
 3(3-0) R: Open to doctoral students in the Department of Human Development and Family Studies.
 SA: FCE 901 Multiple perspectives on human development and family studies scholarship.
 Emerging research; professional development strategies.
-903 Evidence-based Couple and Family Therapy Intervention Programs Spring of even years.
+Evidence-based Couple and Family Therapy Intervention Programs Spring of even years.
 3(3-0) RB: HDFS 830 In-depth review of couple and family therapy intervention programs with strong evidence of effectiveness.
-910 Contemporary Couple and Family Therapy Theories Spring of odd years.
+910 Contemporary Couple and Family Therapy Theories Fall of odd years.
 3(3-0) Emerging theories and issues related to couple and family therapy.
-Review of evidence based family-based interventions.
-Human Development and Family Studies-HDFS 911 Outcome Research: What Works in Couple and Family Therapy Theories Spring of even years.
+Review of evidence based familybased interventions.
+911 Outcome Research: What Works in Couple and Family Therapy Theories Spring of even years.
 3(3-0) Common and unique change processes in couple and family therapy.
 Review of common factors and other non-technique approaches to change.
-924 Quantitative Observational Methods for Studying Behavior and Development Fall of even years.
+HDFS-Human Development and Family Studies 924 Quantitative Observational Methods for Studying Behavior and Development Fall of even years.
 3(3-0) RB: Basic, graduate level, research methods Methodologies for observational research in study of human behavior and development.
 Measurement design and application, reliability and validity, analysis of resulting data.
+960 Applied Multivariate Data Analysis Fail.
+3(3-0) RB: HDFS 881 R: Open to graduate students in the Department of Human Development and Family Studies.
+Application of quantitative techniques to the analysis of multivariate data.
+961 Applied Structural Equation Modeling Spring.
+3(3-0) RB: HDFS 881 Application of structural equation models to data analysis.

-982 Qualitative Research Methods Fall of even years.
+962 Longitudinal Structural Equation Modeling Fall, Spring of even years.
+3(3-0) Application of structural equation modeling to the analysis of longitudinal data.
+982 Qualitative Research Methods Fall of odd years.
 3(3-0) RB: HDFS 801 and HDFS 880 R: Open to graduate students in the Department of Human Development and Family Studies.
 SA: FCE 982 Theoretical and applied experience related to qualitative research design and methodology.
-983 Advanced Research Methods in Couple and Family Therapy Spring of odd years.
+983 Advanced Research Methods in Couple and Family Therapy Fall of even years.
 3(3-0) RB: (CEP 933 and CEP 934) or equivalent courses and 6 credits of HDFS 902.
 R: Open to graduate students.
 SA: FCE 983 Methodological issues.
 Research design, measurement, and analysis appropriate for assessing effectiveness of couple and family therapy.
 Development of a couple and family therapy research proposal.
 990 Doctoral Independent Study Fall, Spring, Summer.
 1 to 5 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open to doctoral students in the Department of Human Development and Family Studies or approval of department.
 SA: FCE 990 Individual study of selected topics with faculty guidance.